mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 - `"report_id"`
   - : A string representing a [Universally Unique Identifier (UUID)](/en-US/docs/Glossary/UUID) for this report, which can be used to prevent duplicate counting.
 - `"source_type"`
-  - : A string equal to either `"navigation"` or `"event"`, which indicates whether the associated attribution source was associated with a navigation (i.e. was it a [click-based attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#click-based_attribution_sources)), or another type.
+  - : A string equal to either `"navigation"` or `"event"`, which respectively indicate whether the associated attribution source was associated with a navigation (i.e. a [click-based attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#click-based_attribution_sources)), or another type.
 - `"randomized_trigger_rate"`
-  - : A decimal number between 0 and 1 indicating how often noise is applied.
+  - : A random number between 0 and 1 indicating how often noise is applied.
 - `"scheduled_report_time"`
-  - : A string representing the number of seconds since the Unix Epoch until the browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).
+  - : A string representing the number of seconds from the Unix Epoch until the browser initially scheduled the report to be sent (to avoid noise around offline devices reporting late).
 - `"source_debug_key"` {{optional_inline}}
-  - : A 64 bit unsigned integer representing a debugging key for the attribution source (see [Debug reports](#debug_reports)).
+  - : A 64-bit unsigned integer representing a debugging key for the attribution source (see [Debug reports](#debug_reports)).
 - `"trigger_debug_key"` {{optional_inline}}
-  - : A 64 bit unsigned integer representing a debugging key for the attribution trigger (see [Debug reports](#debug_reports)).
+  - : A 64-bit unsigned integer representing a debugging key for the attribution trigger (see [Debug reports](#debug_reports)).

 ## Summary reports

 A summary report is created from several aggregatable reports received at the appropriate endpoint and then [batched](https://developer.chrome.com/docs/privacy-sandbox/summary-reports/#batching) to prepare them to be processed by an [aggregation service](https://developer.chrome.com/docs/privacy-sandbox/aggregation-service/).
-When this has occurred, how the data is processed, stored, and displayed is completely up to you.
+When this has occurred, how the data is processed, stored, and displayed is completely up to the developer.

-An aggregatable report by default is generated and sent one hour after a conversion occurs, plus a random delay of between 10 minutes and one hour to help fuzz the timings and improve privacy.
+An aggregatable report by default is generated and scheduled to be sent one hour after a conversion occurs, plus a random delay of between 10 minutes and one hour to help fuzz the timings and improve privacy.
 For a given registered attribution source, attribution source events will be recorded from registration up until the source expires - this is referred to as the **report window**.

 The expiry time is defined by the `expiry` value set in the associated {{httpheader("Attribution-Reporting-Register-Source")}} header, which defaults to 30 days after registration if not explicitly set.
 Bear in mind that the length of the report window can be further modified by setting an `aggregatable_report_window` value in the `Attribution-Reporting-Register-Source` header.
 See [Custom report windows](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/custom-report-windows) for more details.

 > **Note:** To further protect user privacy, the summary report values associated with each attribution source have a finite total value — this is called the **contribution budget**.
 This value may very across different implementations of the API; in Chrome it is 65,536.
 Any conversions that would generate reports adding values over that limit are not recorded.
-Make sure you keep track of the budget and share it betwene the different metrics you are trying to measure.
+Make sure you keep track of the budget and share it between the different metrics you are trying to measure.

 A typical aggregatable report might look like this: